syzymon/Roads/README.md

 The purpose of the project, written in pure C11, was to implement a CLI for a map of cities, routes and roads, which form a weighted graph, and numerous CRUD operations on them.
+There is a Doxygen documentation in Polish provided.

 The project required concise and easy to use implementations of i.a.
 * SPFA algorithm (```src/shortest_paths.c``` file)